More than $340 million raised in Georgia's U.S. Senate runoff races

 The Georgia Battleground Fund, overseen by the National Republican Senatorial Committee with Rove leading fundraiser efforts, has brought in more than $49 million since mid-October and has more than $15 million remaining.

 The three-week early voting period for the Senate runoffs that began Dec.
-14 wraps up later this week.
+14 wraps up Thursday.